Phedimus spurius (M. Bieb.) 't Hart

 Phedimus spurius, formerly known as Sedum spurium, is a mat-forming succulent that grows up to 4 inches (10 cm) tall and spreads up to 2 feet (60 cm) in diameter by creeping stems that root at the nodes.
 The branching stems grow up to 6 inches (15 cm) long.
 Leaves are opposite, flat, fleshy, toothed along the tip, up to 1.4 inches (3.5 cm) long, and up to 0.5 inches (1.3 cm) wide.
 They are green, often with red-tinged margins.
 Flowers are star-shaped, pure white, pink to crimson, and appear from late spring to mid-summer in dense inflorescences with 3 to 5 branches.

-The specific epithet "spurius" derives from a Latin word meaning "false or fake," and its use here is unclear.
+The specific epithet "spurius" derives from a Latin word meaning "false or of illegitimate birth" and its use here is unclear.

 How to Grow and Care for Phedimus spurius